Skip to main content

 1. Accessing the Enumeration Menu

-2. Select the "Enumeration" option from the list.
-This will open the enumeration configuration interface.
+2. Select the "Enumeration" option.
+This opens the enumeration configuration interface.

 2. Defining a New Enumeration